hossshakiba/Django-Personal-Website-Blog/README.md

 ## Resume
 You can write a short bio about yourself on resume page and make others aware of your skills and experiences.
 ## contact-me
-People can make contact with you and also hire you as a develper.
+People can make contact with you and also hire you as a develper..

 ## Installation
 There are a few steps to take before running the website on your localhost :
 <ul style="line-height:180%">